Written Statement under CPC

 Order VIII Rule 4

 Evasive Denial- when the defendant is making the denial of any fact, the denial must be clear and easy to understand.
-For example, if the plaint has alleged that the defendant had received a particular amount, and if the defendant wants to deny this fact, he must have denied that he did not receive that sum or any part.
+For example, if the plaintiff has alleged that the defendant had received a particular amount, and if the defendant wants to deny this fact, he must have denied that he did not receive that sum or any part.
 Also, if he received the sum but not a particular amount which is alleged, then he must have written how much amount he received.

 Order VIII Rule 5